 The course is an all-new novice to advanced level class that walks through the iOS and Android sections of the Mobile Application Hacker’s Handbook.
 It provides the most comprehensive and cutting edge guide to mobile application security, including coverage of both iOS and Android.

 Delegates will gain a theoretical and practical understanding of:

-The course begins with a brief introduction to mobile application security and the OWASP mobile top ten, following chapter 1 of the book.
-When delegates are comfortable with general mobile application security practices, we delve in to the security of the iOS platform, including an overview of the platform security features, jailbreaking and approaches to app security assessment.
-The following modules then review chapters 2, 3 and 4 of the book where common insecurities are covered, including but not limited too:
+The course begins with a brief introduction to mobile application security and the OWASP Mobile Top Ten, following chapter 1 of the book.
+When delegates are comfortable with general mobile application security practices, we delve in to the security of the iOS platform, including an overview of the platform security features, jailbreaking and approaches to mobile application security assessment.
+The following modules then review chapters 2, 3 and 4 of the book where common insecurities are covered, including but not limited to:

 Day two of the course picks up at chapter 6, discussing the various attack surfaces for the Android platform and how to approach an app assessment.
 We then walk through the details of the techniques from chapter 7 and 8 that can be used to attack Android applications, including the following topics: